echobash/Locate/Readme.md

 # Locate

-Android app to keep track of your friends.
+This Android app is developed to keep track of your friends.